fembuelita/cpst342-fall-2019/assignments/unit-1/your-first-website.md

 ## Grading and Rubric

 This assignment is due at the end of Unit 1.
 It is worth 100 points.
+Submit the GitHub Page URL **and** the GitHub repository URL via the assignment link in Sakai.

 * 100/100 - Website and git requirements are met.
 Website is available on GitHub pages
 * 90/100 - Website is available on GitHub Pages and is missing only a couple non-major components